unswpcsoc/PCSocBot/README.md

 # PCSocBot
 Bot for UNSW PCSoc Discord.
 Currently keeps track of game/application tags for members.
+Also announces when it is high noon.

 ## Requirements